Dr Carla Kennedy

 Carla has a strong commitment to exploring how we might approach pre service teacher and teacher critical reflection in schools to help identify existing power and structural barriers to compassion in education.
 How people interact within their communities and the larger educational institution is of particular significance.

-Carla’s more recent area of research explores post traumatic growth (finding meaning after trauma) through factors such as social connections, nature and spirituality.
+Carla’s more recent area of research explores storytelling (meaning making) as a way of strengthening social connections and resonance with nature and spirituality.

 Supervision

-Available for supervision of HDR students.
-My PhD was completed with publications.
+Available for supervision of HDR students particularly students who wish to complete a Masters or PhD with publications.

 Publications